MoRe-ERL: Learning Motion Residuals using Episodic Reinforcement Learning: PRELIMINARIES

 where $u = t/T \in [0, 1]$ denotes the normalized time, also called the phase variable.
 The term $\bm{\Phi}(u) = [\Phi_1(u), \Phi_2(u), ..., \Phi_N(u)]^\top$ represents $N$ basis functions for each DoF, evaluated at $u$.
 The weight vector $\vw = [w_1, w_2,...,w_N]^\top$ controls the trajectory shape by scaling the basis functions.
 Typically, a neural network is used to predict the mean $\bm{\mu}_{\bm{w}}$ and covariance matrix $\bm{\Sigma}_{\bm{w}}$ and the weight vector is sampled from the distribution $\bm{w} \sim \mathcal{N}(\bm{w} | \bm{\mu}_{\bm{w}}, \bm{\Sigma}_{\bm{w}})$.
 For non-periodic trajectories, ProMPs often utilize radial basis functions (RBF) as the basis functions, with their centers uniformly distributed in the phase space $[0, 1]$.

-ProMPs are advantageous due to their simple linear representation, enabling fast computation and probabilistic modeling (refer to the ProMPs paper\cite{paraschos2013probabilistic} for details).
+ProMPs are advantageous due to their simple linear representation, enabling fast computation and probabilistic modeling\replaced{\cite{paraschos2013probabilistic}}.
 However, ProMPs lack mathematical support for enforcing specific boundary conditions at the trajectory's start and end points.
 This limitation restricts their ability to generate new trajectories that seamlessly transition from an existing one.
 However, this is a critical requirement for real-world scenarios, where frequent trajectory switching is necessary.
 Recent works \cite{kicki2024bridging,liao2024bmp} address these inherent limitations by replacing the RBF functions in ProMPs with B-splines.
 The resulting model B-spline-based Movement Primitives (BMP) retains the linear basis function representation of ProMPs while supporting an arbitrary number and order of trajectory transition conditions.
 Mathematically, these conditions are known as boundary conditions.

 \textbf{Definition of BMP.} The basis functions of BMP, $\bm{\Phi}^P(u) = [\Phi^P_1(u), \Phi^P_2(u), ..., \Phi^P_N(u)]^\top$, are defined as $P$-th order polynomial functions, where $0 \leq P < N$.
 These basis functions are constructed over $M$ definition intervals, equally divided by $M+1$ knots $u_0, ..., u_M$, with $u_0 = 0$ and $u_M = 1$.
 Typically, $M = N + P$ \cite{prautzsch2002bezier} and the intervals between two adjacent knots have the same length $\delta$.
 In the context of B-splines, the weights $\vw$ are also interpreted as \textit{control points}, which define a convex hull that bounds the trajectory, see Fig. \ref{subfig:bp-2d}.
 Each basis function $\Phi^P_n$, where $n \in [1, N]$, is defined recursively from order $0$ to order $P$ \cite{prautzsch2002bezier}.
 To illustrate this recursive process, we denote intermediate orders with the index $p$, where $p \in [0, P]$.
 For $p=0$, the basis functions are piecewise constant:

 For $p>0$, each basis function $\Phi^{p}_{n}(u)$ is computed by interpolating between two corresponding lower-order basis functions, $\Phi^{p-1}_{n}(u)$ and $\Phi^{p-1}_{n+1}(u)$, using coefficients $j_{n}$ and $j_{n+1}$: